| || |

 Additional addresses or orders that require two separate shipments (e.g. fertilizer, bulb cages, hand lotions, etc. sent ahead of bulbs) are split into separate invoices, with appropriate shipping costs applied to each delivery.
 Bulb Cages also have their own shipping costs because they usually cannot be combined with anything else because of their unique shape.
 Any extra shipping costs are added manually before we charge your card.

 Going the other way - if you have ordered expensive bulbs that have raised your order into the next shipping class or only need one or two bulbs, we adjust the shipping costs down where we can.
-All orders include FREE Package Insurance and our color planting guides, plus you will automatically receive the next four issues of our Full Color Catalog as they are published.
+All orders include FREE Package Insurance and our color planting guides, plus you will automatically receive the next four issues of our Full Color Catalog and Brochures as they are published.

 "Add on" orders for similar bulbs or plants can usually be combined into one delivery, saving you money, but need to be transmitted to us ASAP.
 Once our shipping computer begins to print invoices, that record is then locked and changes cannot be made.

 From $100 to $249.99 - $14.75